hddm-devs/hddm/docs/intro.rst

 Where :math:`P(x|\theta)` is the likelihood of observing the data (in this case choices and RTs) given each parameter value and :math:`P(\theta)` is the prior probability of the parameters.
-In most cases the computation of the numerator is quite complicated and requires to compute an analytically intractable integral.
+In most cases the computation of the denominator is quite complicated and requires to compute an analytically intractable integral.
 Sampling methods like Markov-Chain Monte Carlo (MCMC) :cite:`GamermanLopes06` circumvent this problem by providing a way to produce samples from the posterior distribution.
 These methods have been used with great success in many different scenarios :cite:`GelmanCarlinSternEtAl03` and will be discussed in more detail below.

-..
-    we do not care most of the times about P(x).

 As noted above, the Bayesian method lends itself naturally to a hierarchical design.
 In such a design, parameters for one distribution can themselves be drawn from a higher level distribution.
 This hierarchical property has a particular benefit to cognitive modeling where data is often scarce.
 We can construct a hierarchical model to more adequately capture the likely similarity structure of our data.
 As above, observed data points of each subject :math:`x_{i,j}` (where :math:`i = 1, \dots, S_j` data points per subject and :math:`j = 1, \dots, N` for :math:`N` subjects) are distributed according to some likelihood function :math:`f | \theta`.
 We now assume that individual subject parameters :math:`\theta_j` are normally distributed around a group mean with a specific group variance (:math:`\lambda = (\mu, \sigma)`, where these group parameters are estimated from the data given hyperpriors :math:`G_0`), resulting in the following generative description:

 .. math::